kerimoyle/cellml-specification/reference/informative/informC06_interpretation_of_initial_values.rst

         Best practice for constants, variables, and initial conditions

-    - A :code:`variable` whose value needs to be set for only the *beginning* of a simulation initialised using the :code:`initial_value` attribute is considered to be true at the *beginning* of a simulation.
+    - A :code:`variable` whose value needs to be set for only the *beginning* of a simulation is initialised using the :code:`initial_value` attribute.

         - This is most frequently used for state variables (those whose value is found by solving a differential equation).
         - It's possible - but not recommended - to use a variable reference with the :code:`initial_value` attribute.